We treat abnormal head shapes in infants with innovative orthotic solutions

 Positional head deformities shouldn’t be confused with craniosynostosis, a more severe condition that occurs when skull bones fuse too soon, causing an abnormal skull shape and possible brain damage if the condition is not corrected.
 Craniosynostosis is usually corrected with surgery.

 Cranial remodelling orthosis is not indicated in children younger than 4 months.
 Children younger than 3 months respond well to positioning.
 The infants referred to our clinic between the age of 4 to 12 months have the most successful outcome.
 Infants who are 12-16 months old should expect partial results.
-Undergoing post-surgical care are also treated hereby guiding irregular and “bulging” shaped parts of the skull, promoting normal growth within the remodelling orthosis.
+By guiding the uneven and “bulging” shaped regions of the skull that are undergoing post-surgical treatment, normal growth within the remodelling orthosis is promoted.

-Plagiocephaly orthosis, also known as cranial remodelling band or cranial helmet, aim to improve symmetry of a baby’s skull.
+A baby’s skull symmetry is improved by a plagiocephaly orthosis, also known as a cranial remodelling band or cranial helmet.
 If repositioning alone has not been effective, at MOBILIS we use a custom made, 3D Printed remodelling helmet.
-It offers improved comfort, and fantastic aesthetics to gently guides growth and restore the normal shape of the head.
+It offers improved comfort, and fantastic aesthetics to gently guide growth and restore the normal shape of the head.
 It is also gentle on the skin whilst successfully correcting the deformity.

 Highly precise 3D measurements are taken during your second visit to MOBILIS clinic, which is quick and safe for infants.
 You are given a choice of colours to choose from.
 Your clinician then designs the orthosis digitally.
 The orthosis is 3D printed since no other technology can deliver equal accuracy, lightweight and aesthetics.
 All follow-up appointments need to adhere for necessary adjustments.